Ten Tragic Days: 16 February: armistice

-On Sunday, February 16, General Blanquet arrived with his regiment, having taken a week to come forty miles.
+On Sunday, February 16, General Blanquet arrived with his regiment, having taken a week to travel forty miles.
 It was soon apparent that he was not going into the fight.

 Huerta had been in communication with Ambassador Wilson, by means of confidential messenger, and an understanding had been reached.
 During the Sunday armistice (ostensibly arranged for the burying of the dead bodies and the removal of non-combatants from the danger zone), the details of treachery were arranged, and before the close of the day, Huerta sent word to Ambassador Wilson to that effect.
 Mr. Wilson's report to the State Department that Sunday night contained the euphemistic words: "Huerta has sent me a special messenger saying that he expected to take steps tonight towards terminating the situation."

-The plot could not, for some reason be carried out that night, but the messenger came again on Monday morning.
+The plot could not, for some reason be, carried out that night but the messenger came again on Monday morning.
 This time, Ambassador Wilson took Secretary Knox a little more into his confidence: "Huerta has sent his messenger to say that I may expect some action which will remove Madero from power at any moment, and that plans were fully matured…..I asked no questions and made no comment beyond requesting that no lives be taken—except by due process of law."